nashkenazi/awaf-policy-validator/README.md

 # How to Use

-1. First you have to create configuration file at the first time that contain initial information about the testing environment which should \ include information the application systems :  ```f5-waf-tester --init```
+1. First you have to create configuration file at the first time that contain initial information about the testing environment which should \ include information the application server technologies :  ```f5-waf-tester --init```

-2. Add the server technologies that listed above that relevant to your application in the include system, seperated by comma

-e.g:
+2. After the first init, config file is created and can be maintanted based on the test results.

+- adding server technologies based on the application enviorment: e.g:

+}
       "include": {
-      "attack_type": [],
+      "attack_type": [
+      ],
-      "id": [],
+      "id": [
+      ],
-      "system": [Unix/Linux,Node.js,MongoDb]
+      "system": [
+        "Unix/Linux",
+        "Node.js",
+        "MongoDb"
+      ]
 }

+- Exclude tests

 The testing results can be found on the same path under "report.json" file.\
 The configuration and testing files can be edited based on the testing results to describe exactly the application environments.\